nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

     west build -b *build_target* -- -DCONFIG_BOOTLOADER_MCUBOOT=y -DCONFIG_NCS_SAMPLE_MCUMGR_BT_OTA_DFU=y

 When you connect to the device after the build has completed and the firmware has been programmed to it, the SMP Service is enabled with the ``UUID 8D53DC1D-1DB7-4CD3-868B-8A527460AA84``.
-If you want to add SMP Service to advertising data, refer to the :zephyr:code-sample:`smp-svr`.
+If you want to add SMP Service to advertising data, refer to the :zephyr:code-sample:`smp-svr` sample.

 .. fota_upgrades_over_ble_additional_information_end